-- 1. Procurement processes should be flexible, inclusive, and sustainable to ensure that smart city innovations are accessible to all, support economic and environmental sustainability, avoid duplications and vendor lock-in practices. - 2.
-Smart city initiatives require comprehensive, long-term funding programs that support the design, delivery, and maintenance of digital infrastructure and services, moving beyond fragmented, short-term funding schemes. - Procurement frameworks shall be modernized to adopt innovative sourcing practices that promote fair competition, interoperability and collaboration.
+- 4. Procurement frameworks should be modernized to adopt innovative sourcing practices that promote fair competition, interoperability and collaboration. - 3.5.
+Smart city initiatives require comprehensive, long-term funding programs that support the design, delivery, and maintenance of digital infrastructure and services, moving beyond fragmented, short-term funding schemes... - 4.
+Procurement frameworks shall should be modernized to adopt innovative sourcing practices that promote fair competition, interoperability and collaboration.
 This includes enabling early-stage innovators to participate alongside established corporations and encouraging public-private partnerships, green bonds and alternative financing.

-- 1. National governments in cooperation with other spheres of government and relevant partners should: - Establish regulations and policies for public procurement of digital technologies, including standard clauses for the procurement of new and emerging technologies, enforcing clauses on accessibility and sustainability, and conducting human rights due diligence. - Prioritize procurement of scalable open-source solutions and locally driven innovation and supporting initiatives that stimulate local economic growth. - Promote green procurement by integrating environmental sustainability criteria into procurement processes to prioritize digital products and services that are environmentally friendly and energy-efficient - Ensure public benefits of digital infrastructure provided by a third-party benefit, especially for people and communities through establishing provisions related to transparency, disclosure of economic benefits, and public control over data. - Explore alternative business models, such as public-private partnerships (PPPs) and community-driven solutions, that ensure the sustainable and equitable development of digital infrastructure and services.
+- 1. National governments in cooperation with other sphereslevels of government and relevant partners should:are encouraged to: - Pevelop national digital investment frameworks that guide and incentivize sustainable smart city financing. - Establish legal and financial structures to support the development, financing and implementation of digital technology products and solutions. - Establish regulations and policies for public procurement of digital technologies, including standard clauses on accessibility and sustainability, and impact assessment, data protection due diligence throughout the lifecycle of technology useclauses for the procurement of new and emerging technologies, enforcing clauses on accessibility and sustainability, and conducting human rights due diligence. - Prioritize procurement of scalable open-source solutions and locally driven innovation, and supporting initiatives that stimulate local economic growth. - Promote green procurement by integrating environmental sustainability criteria into procurement processes, to prioritizinge digital products and services that are environmentally friendly and energy efficient. - Ensure that the public benefits of from digital infrastructure provided by a third-party benefit, especially for people and communities through establishing provisions related to transparency, disclosure of economic benefits, and public control over data. - Explore alternative business models, such as public-private partnerships (PPPs) and community-driven solutions to \-that\ensure the sustainable and equitable development of digital infrastructure and services. - Fund-Allocate resources for digital technology research development and prototyping and partnership with the private sector, supporting sustainable funding mechanisms for the deployment and operation of sustainable smart city tools.